Mac Vs. PC, Coke Vs. Pepsi, Nikon Vs. Canon

 In many ways, this photographic debate is very much like the Mac Vs. PC debate.
 In many ways, it’s not.

-The debate has always been fuelled by passionate fans of each camear system, with each group saying that their system is the best, or ‘better’ as the case may be.
+The debate has always been fuelled by passionate fans of each camera system, with each group saying that their choice is the best, or ‘better’ as the case may be.
 Each group points out minor flaws in the other’s camera system, with very few people looking at the bigger picture.

 A Tale of Two Systems

 My father has always been fascinated by old cameras and has quite a collection of beautiful cameras from many different companies.
 So I’ve grown up with quite a few different cameras in my hands.

 Nikons have always been a fascinating breed, especially the F series, and I’ve used quite a few of these cameras.
 Canon too have had some revolutionary cameras and revolutionary technologies, but here is not the place to point them out.